 During this clerkship, students participate and demonstrate competence in humanistic and evidence-based inpatient and outpatient care of patients with common medical disorders.
 Students also learn appropriate health promotion and health screening for adult patients.
 Students learn to work as part of a medical team in all settings and will understand the roles of the interdisciplinary patient care team.
 Learning activities include preceptor-supervised clinical experience, clerkship-specific didactics, use of standardized patients and medical simulations and self-directed learning utilizing information technology.
-The clerkship has specified the types of patients and clinical conditions students need to encounter, and the physical examination skills and testing and procedural skills that students need to master.
+The clerkship has specified the types of clinical encounters, physical examination skills and testing and procedural skills that students need to master.

 Between 10% and 15% of primary care visits may involve complaints referable to the nervous system.
-Neurologic problems may account for up to 1 in 5 hospital admissions.
+Neurologic problems may account for up to one in five hospital admissions.
 Stroke is the third leading cause of death in the U.S., and is the single most common cause of long-term disability, and Alzheimer’s disease is a growing public health problem.
 For these and other reasons, education of non-specialists in diagnosis, treatment, and prevention of neurologic disease is essential to integrated health care delivery.
 The goal of the Neurology clerkship is to formulate a diagnosis, begin an appropriate diagnostic evaluation, and initiate a rational treatment plan for common neurologic conditions.
 The clerkship accomplishes these aims by application of clinical neuroscience to the neurologic history and examination.
 Inpatient and outpatient experiences expose students to the full spectrum of neurologic disease.